PantehaK/GBM-Cyteph/README.md

 FASTQs) will be available to request from the European Genome-Phenome Archive and accession numbers will be updated after the manuscript is published.
-Processed counts, features, barcodes and final Seurat Object can be requested from Zenodo under the accession number: 10.5281/zenodo.21800156 repository contains analysis code only; no patient-identifiable data are included.
+Processed counts, features, barcodes and final Seurat Object can be requested from Zenodo under the accession number: 10.5281/zenodo.21800156.
+This repository contains analysis code only; no patient-identifiable data are included.
 Paths in `00_config.R` are placeholders (`data/`, `output/`) -- point `data_dir` at your own local copy of the raw/processed data before running.